rocktimsaikia/hackernews-redesign/README.md

 ## :zap: About

-I originally did a HN redesign 2 years ago (check out [**Hackernews Redesign v1**](https://github.com/RocktimSaikia/hacker-news-redesign/tree/master)) which was my first react project.
+I originally did a HN redesign 2 years ago ([**Hackernews Redesign v1**](https://github.com/RocktimSaikia/hacker-news-redesign/tree/master)) which was my first react project.
 But recently I thought of redesigning the same application with Next.js.
 So I did. .

 I am not using the official HN API because it is very poorly designed which makes it very slow and not practical.
 I built a [**custom HN api**](https://hn-apiv0.herokuapp.com/) only for this application.
 And to get the comments of a post, I am using [**Alogia's hn API**](https://hn.algolia.com/api).